Create a Notebook link

 Make your own!

-From the Link page, you can create a new link by clicking the New Link button, as shown in the following video:
+You can create new links directly from the Link page by clicking the New Link button, as demonstrated in the video below:

-- From a Project Snapshot: create a link from a snapshot of the project at a given time
+- Project Snapshot: generate a link from a snapshot of your project at a specific point in time.

-- From a Repository: create a link from a snapshot of a repository at a given time
+- Repository: generate a link from a snapshot of an entire repository at a given time.

 Creating a Link